gmnikhil/k8s-boilerplate/README.md

 - routes traffic into cluster

 ### ConfigMap
-- contains external configuration of applications like database url, service enedpoint etc
+- contains external configuration of applications like database url, service endpoint etc

 ### Secret
 - just like ConfigMap but used for secret data